efuller-gov/dm3k/README.md

 - an web-based UI to define their resource allocation problem.
 - an python optimizer that leverages linear optimization techniques to solve the user defined problem.

+For more explaination of resource allocation problems and their component parts, see */docs/resource_allocation_101.md*

 ## Installation

 ### Prerequisites